Digital Extremes: Projects

 Digital Extremes started development of Warframe, a free-to-play title, in 2000.
-Digital Extremes launched Warframe on PC in March 2013, PlayStation 4 in November 2013, and on Xbox One in September 2014.
-At TennoCon 2018, Digital Extremes announced it would bring Warframe to Nintendo Switch.
-The company released Warframe on Nintendo Switch on November 20, 2018.
-Digital Extremes continues to refresh this games-as-a-service title on a regular basis with updates including "Plains of Eidolon" (October 2017), "The Sacrifice" (June 2018), "Fortuna" (November 2018), the Nightwave series (February 2019), "The Jovian Concord" (May 2019), "Empyrean" (Christmas 2019), "Heart of Deimos" (August 2020), "The New War" (December 2021), and the upcoming "Duviri Paradox".
+Digital Extremes launched Warframe on PC in March 2013, PlayStation 4 in November, and on Xbox One in September 2014.
+The company released Warframe on Nintendo Switch in November 2018.
+Digital Extremes continues to refresh this games-as-a-service title on a regular basis with updates including "Plains of Eidolon" (October 2017), "The Sacrifice" (June 2018), "Fortuna" (November 2018), the Nightwave series (February 2019), "The Jovian Concord" (May 2019), "Empyrean" (Christmas 2019), "Heart of Deimos" (August 2020), "The New War" (December 2021), "Angels of the Zariman" (April 2022), "The Duviri Paradox" (April 2023), and "Warframe 1999" (December 2024).

 Digital Extremes worked with developer n-Space to develop the fantasy role-playing video game, Sword Coast Legends, set within the Dungeons & Dragons franchise.

+Digital Extremes developed The Amazing Eternals, a team-based multiplayer online first-person shooter video game.
+The game was announced and entered closed alpha on May 23, 2017, under the development codename "Keystone".
+Closed beta began three months later on August 29.
+By October, development was "paused", according to a forum post by a staff member.
+The cancellation of the project and Digital Extremes' decision to refocus on its more successful title Warframe was later attributed in part the commercial failure of LawBreakers and the lack of interest in The Amazing Eternals closed beta.

-Digital Extremes worked with Madison, Wisconsin-based developer Human Head Studios to publish Survived By, a free-to-play bullet-hell MMO with crafting and role-playing elements.
-Survived By was shut down as of April 19, 2019.
+The team worked with Madison, Wisconsin-based developer Human Head Studios to publish Survived By, a free-to-play bullet-hell MMO with crafting and role-playing elements.
+Survived By was shut down as of April 2019.

 During TennoCon 2022, Digital Extremes announced Soulframe, an upcoming fantasy MMORPG.
-It also announced that it would be publishing a massively multiplayer online game from Airship Syndicate.
+It also said that it would be publishing a massively multiplayer online game from Airship Syndicate, Wayfinder, but after Wayfinder's release in August 2023, Digital Extremes cut their external games division, leaving Wayfinder under Airship Syndicate's control.

 Technology

 Evolution is Digital Extremes' proprietary game engine.
-The engine made its debut with Dark Sector; and was again utilized in The Darkness II.
-2013's Star Trek featured use of the Evolution engine; and the engine is currently in use on the free-to-play online title Warframe, released on PC in 2013.
+The engine made its debut with Dark Sector and was again utilized in The Darkness II.
+2013's Star Trek featured use of the Evolution engine.
+It is currently utilised in Warframe and the upcoming Soulframe.